Data

 Download a Dataset

-This will initiate a download in the current working directory.
-During the download, a progress bar is displayed along with the full file size in bytes.
+will initiate the download in the current working directory.
+During the download, a progress bar is displayed.

 or --outdir